liaoweiduo/continual-learning-baselines/rebuttal.md

 We sincerely appreciate your constructive comments on this paper.
 We detail our response below point by point.
 Please kindly let us know if our response addresses the issues you raised in this paper.

-Q1: Differences between CFST and multi-label classification tasks
+### Q1: Differences between CFST and multi-label classification tasks
+>

-- We are very sorry that the benchmark construction process confuses you.
-We would like to highlight the difference between our CFST and multi-label recognition task, which is illustrated in Figure 1 and Remark 3.2 [line 106-111] of the main paper.
+> We would like to highlight the key difference between our CFST and the multi-label recognition task, which we have already illustrated in Figure 1 and Remark 3.2 [Lines 106-111] in the main text.
-  - We do not provide concept labels to the model, which is a more difficult setting than multi-label classification tasks.
-  - As a result, the model has to learn the hidden concepts from the image itself.
+>
+> - In CFST **only the image-level label is available and no concept label is provided**, which is much more challenging than multi-label classification where labels of all concepts in an image are accessible.
+>
+> - Thus, CFST requires **inference of the underlying compositional concepts behind an image**, while multi-label classification does not encourage compositional learning as we have detailed in Appendix A.
+>
+>   - Capturing those discriminative features only for classification (e.g., the shape that differentiates "horse" from "human") and failing to capture all the compositional features (e.g., the fine-grained features helpful for identification of "horse") likely struggles in a future CFST task (e.g., classifying between "zebra" and "horse").

+### Q2: How CGQA and COBJ reflect practical applications
+>
+> The objective of our benchmark is exactly to evaluate the capability of a model in compositional learning, i.e., **whether it understands the previously learned concepts and generalizes to future tasks**.
+We underline that CGQA and COBJ meet this objective in practice:
+>
+> - First, we would like to humbly clarify that the task **does not** "train the network to classify each grid", as concept labels are not accessible (see the response to Q1).
+>
+> - Thus, a combined image with only a single label in CGQA is **the same with a natural image in practical applications**, except that we aim to construct a dataset like CGQA with **(1)** all the concepts in an image **easy to parse and interpret**, and **(2)** **a comparably small number of concepts**.
+CGQA constructed in such a manner serves as a **less challenging benchmark** to evaluate various methods.
+>
+> - The **more challenging benchmark of COBJ** contains images that also have **single labels without concept/object labels**; compared to CGQA, the concepts within each image are more complicated.
+>
-- We also discussed the difficulties for models to learn compositionality in this way in Appendix A. Briefly speaking:
+>   - We have detailed the construction process of COBJ in Appendix C;
-    1. Some beneficial features (e.g., different shapes) may be good for the specific classification task, but not enough for understanding the classes in this task (in a compositional way).
-    2. It is hard for the model to tell which visual features capture the corresponding concepts.
-- Additionally, we are very sorry for not presenting the details of the construction process in the main paper due to the page limit.
-Instead, we presented them in Appendix C.1.1 and C.2.1.

-Q3: This combination dataset does not meet the requirements of real-world scenarios and the task of compositional generalization

-- Our CGQA is like you said constructed in a grid way.
-We claim that this is because it can provide human interpretable concept visualization and easy to analyse and diagnose the model’s compositionality.
-- And we also provided COBJ, which is a real-world benchmark and is not constructed in a grid way (detailed in Appendix C).
-We provided some image instances in Appendix Fig5 and the construction details in Appendix C.2.
+>
+>   - We have provided image examples in Appendix Figure 5.
+​

-Q4: Frozen modules limits the adaptability of the methods to new tasks
+### Q3: Freezing modules limits the adaptability of the methods to new tasks

-- I am not sure if I capture your question correctly if you asked why those modularity-based methods (e.g., RPSnet) freeze old modules.
-They freeze old modules to address catastrophic forgetting on old tasks.
-As for adaptability to new tasks, they learn new modules sub-linearly to solve new knowledge.
-Since the old modules are frozen, the number of trainable parameters for each task is kept the same.
-- In order to answer your concern, we also ran experiments that the modules for old tasks are not frozen, thus, we jointly trained all used modules in RPSnet on CGQA.
-    - Results: Hn=67.99 (main paper frozen old modules’ Hn=59.94).
-    - Jointly training can indeed improve performance.
-However, we should emphasize that this performance gain is due to the larger model capacity since the number of trainable parameters is relatively larger than that in other baselines which is unfair for comparison.
+>
+> - We follow the **original implementation of modularity-based methods** which **freeze old modules to maximally prevent catastrophic forgetting** and learn new modules sub-linearly to solve new knowledge.
+>
+> - Freezing modules is also crucial to **guarantee fair comparison**, so that for each task the number of trainable parameters remains the same and comparable to other baselines.
+In fact, we had previously jointly trained all modules of RPSnet, resulting in the performance of $H_n=67.99$ on CGQA.
+Though this is higher than that by freezing old modules ($H_n=59.94$ in our paper), the improvement by greater model capacity is not fair.

-Q5: No discussion about the negative societal impact
+### Q4: No discussion about the negative societal impact
+>

-- Thank you very much to point out the limitations.
+> - Thank you very much to point out the limitations.
 Our benchmarks do not contain any sensitive data, such as medical data, which makes them ethically sound for use in research.
-- We will update the discussion in our new revision as soon as possible.
+> - We will update the discussion in our new revision as soon as possible.

 Thank you again for your comments.